HaiziIzzudin/uitm-ufuture-notification/README.md

 **16/4/2024**: New code refactor/ rewrite.
 Expect more rollout of new code later on.

+**23/4/2024**: (1) Logs now has labels either debug or info (with colours).
+(2) Webdriver now will NOT load images, either in headful or headless mode.
+This to make sure webpage loads faster on slow internet connection.
+(3) Added def of check time validity of online class, and if has passed current time, program will not notify.

+*My fren has a Macintosh operating system and has problems doing `pip install selenium`.
+Will examine soon, and will update instructions here for MacOS.*

 # Support my software development on [Ko-Fi](https://ko-fi.com/haiziizzudin)
 #### *Thank you from the bottom of my heart ❤️*